The First Point

 “It’s

-called…..
-Send Me Home.”
+called… Send Me Home.”

 Their

 hands ceased swinging again.
-It was hard
+It was hard not to burst out laughing at the way

-all but a tiny snicker.
+his face fell, but Eena managed to stifle all but a tiny snicker.

 “That’s

 not funny.
-You know I can’t send you
+You know I can’t send you home.”

 “If

 you weren’t afraid of your sisters you could.”
+She sensed Naga nod in agreement

 Edgar

 yanked on her arm, pulling her to a stop.
+He spoke curtly.

 “I

-help my sisters because they’re family.
+help my sisters because they are family.
+I am perfectly capable of standing up

-I am perfectly capable of standing up to Anesidora and Ishtura if ever I
+to Anesidora and Ishtura if ever I needed or wanted to.”

 “Of